Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 • swelling of the ear canal, hearing loss;

-• sometimes fever and swollen lymph nodes;
+• sometimes fever and enlarged lymph nodes;

 • at a late stage of the disease, when spontaneous opening of the boil occurs, purulent discharge from the ear is observed, while pain decreases.